Manpack VHF-L transceiver

 The block diagram above shows how the crystal reference is synthesized.

-are red.
-The three parts that determine the actual frequency are
+The three crystal-based parts that determine the actual frequency are

-shown in blue.
-The leftmost one is based on a 5 MHz crystal oscillator
+The leftmost one is a 5 MHz crystal oscillator with a configurable

 to be multiplied by 1, 2, 3 or 4.
 This signal is fed to the first